 Too low ( hypophosphatemia Hypophosphatemia Hypophosphatemia is a serum phosphate concentration 2.5 mg/dL (0.81 mmol/L).
 Causes include alcohol use disorder, burns, starvation, and diuretic use.
 Clinical features include muscle weakness... read more ), usually as a result of alcohol use disorder, burns, starvation, or diuretic use

-The typical American diet contains about 800 to 1500 mg of PO 4 .
-The amount in stool varies depending on the amount of PO 4 binding compounds (mainly Ca) in the diet.
-Also, like Ca, GI PO 4 absorption is enhanced by vitamin D. Renal PO 4 excretion roughly equals GI absorption to maintain PO 4 balance.
-PO 4 depletion can occur in various disorders and normally results in conservation of PO 4 by the kidneys.
-Bone PO 4 serves as a reservoir, which can buffer changes in plasma and intracellular PO 4 .
+The typical American diet contains about 800 to 1500 mg of phosphate.
+The amount in stool varies depending on the amount of phosphate-binding compounds (mainly calcium) in the diet.
+Also, like calcium, gastrointestinal phosphate absorption is enhanced by vitamin D.

 Renal phosphate excretion roughly equals gastrointestinal absorption to maintain phosphate balance.
 Phosphate depletion can occur in various disorders and normally results in conservation of phosphate by the kidneys.
 Phosphate in bone serves as a reservoir, which can buffer changes in plasma and intracellular phosphate.